 Make sure that you have Site Tracking set up.

-Click “Contacts” in the top menu to navigate to the Contacts Overview page.
+1. Click “Contacts” in the left menu to go to the Contacts Overview page.

 The Segment Builder will appear at the top of the screen.
 The Segment Builder allows you to create conditions that define your search criteria.

 4. To create a condition based on Site Tracking data, click the left field that says “(Select a condition...).”
 A category of options will display.
 Click “Site & Event Tracking Data.”
 This will display a list of the types of data you can use to create your conditions.